netscaler/netscaler-k8s-ingress-controller/simplified-deployment-usecases/ DNS-configuration.md

 ```

 **NOTE:**
- You can also configure NetScaler VPX or MPX as an ADNS server using the environment variable `NS_ADNS_IPS` of [Citrix Ingress Controller deployment](https://github.com/netscaler/netscaler-k8s-ingress-controller/blob/master/deployment/baremetal/citrix-k8s-ingress-controller.yaml#L95).
+ You can also configure NetScaler VPX or MPX as an ADNS server using the environment variable `NS_ADNS_IPS` of [Netscaler ingress controller deployment](https://github.com/netscaler/netscaler-k8s-ingress-controller/blob/master/deployment/baremetal/citrix-k8s-ingress-controller.yaml#L95).

 NetScaler Configuration: